 In Base44, your app’s data is the information that brings everything to life.
-It includes all the information that your app holds, such as users, the content you show, orders you process, and the activities that happen in your app.
+It includes all the information that your app holds, such as people who sign in, the content you show, orders you process, and the activities that happen in your app.

 Understanding your data